t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 ### `prisma`

 The `prisma` folder contains the `schema.prisma` file which is used to configure the database connection and the database schema.
-It is also the location to store migration files and/or seed scripts, if used.
+It is also the location to store migration files and/or seed scripts if used.
 See [Prisma usage](/en/usage/prisma) for more information.

 <sub>(With Prisma)</sub>